Deep Spring Formation

 The Deep Spring Formation is a geologic formation in Nevada.
 It preserves fossils dating back to the Ediacaran and Cambrian periods, like Wutubus and Elainabella.
-It is also currently the only known Ediacaran Lagerstätten in the Southwestern United States.
+It is also one of the only known Ediacaran Lagerstätten in the Southwestern United States.

+Geology

+The Deep Spring Formation is mainly composed of siltstone, sandstone, limyor dolomitic sandstones, quartzite, sandy limestones and dolomite.
+It is overlain by the Campito Formation, whilst it is underlain by the Reed Dolomite.

+Members

+The Deep Spring Formation is composed of three members, which are as follows, in ascending stratigraphic order (lowest to highest):